mmatisko/stringFinder/README.md

 Programme to search phrase in text file made as Eset C++ developer challenge.

 * Portable.
-Was developed, compiled and tested on Windows 7 (Visual Studio 2019 with MSVC v142) & Fedora 30 (Clang 8.0).
+Was developed, compiled and tested on:
+  * Windows 7 (Visual Studio 2019 with MSVC v142),
+  * Fedora 30 (Clang 8.0).
 * Independent.
-Does not have any external dependencies, except C\++17 compiler support (C++14 using std\::experimental\::filesystem).
+Does not have any external dependencies, except standard C\++17 compiler support (or C++14 using std\::experimental\::filesystem).
 * Multithreaded.
-Could use 3-X thread (main thread, Traversing path thread, X searching threads).
+Could use 3-X thread (main thread, traversing path thread, 1-X searching threads).
 * Modularised.
 Could be added new searching algorithms or use Boost library for file traversing.

 ## Compile